Prompt Asks for "Best" Without Defining a Decision Rule

 1. Score 1-5 on each criterion.

-2. Multiply by weight.
+2. Multiply each score by its weight.

-3. Sum for total score.
+3. Sum for a total score.

-4. Pick highest.
+4. Pick the highest.

-5. Show the scoring table.
+5. Show the full scoring table so I can recompute it.

 Step 3: Declare what to ignore